 Here is what I was working with a few days ago:

-This is a theme that uses Powerline Patched Fonts for the flag and iconography.
-This was my setup for a long time until I read Ali’s post.
+This is a theme that uses Powerline Patched Fonts (opens in a new tab) for the flag and iconography.
+This was my setup for a long time until I read Ali's post (opens in a new tab).
 That post turned me on to a theme I already tried but was so used to Cobalt2 for everything2 I decided to switch it back.

 But taking a look at her setup inspired me to take the leap.
 And now I am working with this:

 I also learned how to open different panes in one iTerm window reading that post.
 I have five panes open on my external monitor: